TedHusted/awake/awake.md/awake.md

 Toby nodded.

 “Did you find Brent’s phone among his other possessions?” asks Tate.
-“If the phone’s Motion and Fitness is enabled, it could help us in some blanks,”
+“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks,”

 “No. Brent slept with his phone.
 There was a stand by his bed, to make it easier to look up things up at night.
 He took his phone every place.
 It would have been in the car with him.”

-“Would you be open to consenting to a court order to allow us limited access to Brent’s cloud account?
-It would really help us.”
+“Would you be open to consenting to a court order to allow us limited access to Brent’s cloud account?” asked Tate.
+“It would really help us.”

 “Uhhhh, let’s wait a few days and then maybe Brent can consent on his own.”